MicrosoftDocs/architecture-center/docs/example-scenario/mlops/mlops-technical-paper.md

 As mentioned, the traditional data science machine learning lifecycle doesn't support the MLOps process without modification.
 It uses different kinds of manual tools and experimentation, validation, packaging, and model hand-off that can't be easily scaled for an effective CI/CD process.
 MLOps demands a high level of process automation.
 Whether a new machine learning model is being developed or an old one is modified, it's necessary to automate the machine learning model’s lifecycle.
 In the Phase 2 project, the team uses Azure DevOps to orchestrate and republish Azure Machine Learning pipelines for training tasks.
 The long running master branch performs basic testing of models, and pushed stable releases through the long running release branch.

 Source control becomes an important part of this process.
-Git is the version control system used here and supports process automation.
-You must track notebook and model code.
+Git is the version control system used to track notebook and model code.
+It also supports process automation.
 The basic workflow implemented for using source control applies the following principles:

 * Use formal code and dataset versioning.